Behavior Management System

-Almost every week on Mondays, students engage in RMS Family Meetings during their Homeroom time.
+Students engage in RMS Family Meetings during their Homeroom time.
 In RMS Family Meetings, students use a curriculum called Character Strong to learn eight characteristics of good character and to build social and emotional skills through Proactive Circles.
+Go to www.characterstrong.com for more information.
 RMS Family Meeting time is used to re-teach and discuss positive expectations.
-It is also once or twice each quarter to build college and career awareness and to build a High School and Beyond Plan.
+RMS Family Meetings are also used to build college and career awareness and to build a High School and Beyond Plan.

 SUPPORT AT THE DOOR